Edragon/edragon.github.io/Tech-dat/PWM-dat/PWM-dat.md

         delay(100);  // Limit output rate
     }

-update into four channels, and add timeout to prevent lockup if a signal is lost.
+update into **four channels**, and add timeout to prevent lockup if a signal is lost.

     // Define pins for each RC channel int aileronPin = 2;   // Channel 1